In only three months, Basildon saw 2,282.8 in every 100,000 people admitted to hospital due to alcohol.

 There are, however, a couple of things you need to take into consideration if you take this route.

-Firstly, check your documents to confirm that your insurance will cover the costs of treatment.
+Firstly, check your documents to confirm that your insurance will cover the costs of rehabilitation treatment.

 Be advised, though, that claiming through this will almost certainly increase your premiums going forward.

-A private drug and alcohol rehab in Basildon can sometimes be accessed through government or NHS funding.
+Treatment at a private alcohol & drug rehab in Basildon can sometimes be accessed through government or NHS funding.

 It must be recognised that this funding is extremely limited.